Common collaboration mistakes and how to avoid them

 • Contributing to a happier workforce

 However, it is not always possible to have everyone around at the same place at the same time.
-That’s why, many organizations are relying on online collaboration to discuss, share, and make important decisions even from different parts of the world.
+That’s why many organizations rely on online collaboration to discuss, share, and make important decisions, even from different parts of the world.

 Companies and businesses are making special efforts to create a collaborative environment.
-They are using online collaboration tools to enable employees to have seamless communication and open new doors to come together and collaborate.
+They are using online collaboration tools to enable seamless communication among employees and open new doors for collaboration.

-Luckily, many types of collaboration tools can be put to good use for a business depending on your requirements and needs.
-Whether you work in an office or from your house, below down are some online tools that make way for solid collaboration.
+Luckily, many types of collaboration tools can be useful for a business, depending on your requirements and needs.
+Whether you work in an office or from your house, below are some online tools that facilitate solid collaboration.

-• Project management software: When working with multiple people on multiple tasks, you need a project management software offering advanced features and functionalities.
-There are tools like ProofHub that act as one place for all your communications, documents, and projects.
-You can assign tasks, add deadlines, share documents, track time, and make reports with such tools and collaborate better.
+• Project management software: When working with multiple people on multiple tasks, you need project management software offering advanced features and functionalities.
+Tools like ProofHub are one place for all your communications, documents, and projects.
+You can assign tasks, add deadlines, share documents, track time, make reports with such tools and collaborate better.

 • Document sharing tools: With multiple documents being created, edited, shared, and collaborated over, it makes sense to have an effective document sharing tool by your side.
 The best part is that multiple people can update the same document simultaneously without any hassles.

-• Communication tools: With a remote team, you can’t have daily meetings and standups to know the progress of a project.
-However, communication tools like Google Hangouts and Skype are great options for teams to send messages and make video calls to quickly know the updates or have a quick conversation of how a project is shaping up.
+• Communication tools: With a remote team, you can’t have daily meetings and standups to monitor project progress.
+However, communication tools like Google Hangouts and Skype are great options for teams to send messages and make video calls to quickly learn updates or have a quick conversation about how a project is shaping up.

 • Time tracking tools: Time tracking tools let you and your team track work hours and see the visual breakdown of tracked time.
 They work across multiple devices.
 So, you can track time from your phone or desktop computer and continue online from any browser.

-There are so many collaboration mistakes professionals commit either intentionally or unintentionally on a daily basis.
-Let’s look at the following collaboration mistakes along with their solutions.
+Professionals commit many collaboration mistakes, intentionally or unintentionally, daily.
+Let’s look at the following collaboration mistakes and their solutions.

-Many companies are struggling with the problem of going all into a project or task without doing a history-check or defining a plan.
-A team needs to have a clear picture of what they’re going to do much in advance.
+Many companies struggle with the problem of jumping into a project or task without doing a history check or defining a plan.
+A team needs to have a clear picture of what they will do in advance.

 As per reports, a lack of clear goals is the most common factor (37%) behind project failure.